Asabeneh/30-Days-Of-JavaScript/readMe.md

 ## Checking Data types

-To check the data type of a certain data type we use the **typeOf** operator.
+To check the data type of a certain data type we use the **typeof** operator.
 See the following example.
 ```js
 console.log(typeof 'Asabeneh') // string
 console.log(typeof 5)          // number